On This Page

 Affected Clients Which clients have access (if phased rollout), any client-specific notes Product Owner

-Escalation Contact Developer/Tech Lead to contact for technical questions during initial period Tech Lead
+Escalation Contact Developer/Technical Lead to contact for technical questions during initial period Technical Lead

 Handoff Meeting: For major features, schedule a 30-min walkthrough with Support team before closing the release.
 Screen recording of the demo should be saved for future reference.